FedeMedel/MfcOilAlert/README.md

 Once the bot is running, you can test it with these commands:

-- `!ping` - Check bot responsiveness
+- `!!check` - Check bot responsiveness
-- `!status` - View bot status and connection info

 ## Project Structure